2026 Castafari Offshore Fishing Seminar Schedule

 Capts.
 Billy Shouldice & Dylan Hunt

 Learn how to spool your own topshots once and for all.
-This will be a step by step workshop on how to splice monofilament line into dacron or hollowcore braid using a rigging needle. - 2:00pm – 3:00pm "Spooling Workshop" NEW 2025
+This will be a step by step workshop on how to splice monofilament line into dacron or hollowcore braid using a rigging needle. - 2:00pm 3:00pm "Wind on Leaders" NEW 2026

 2:30pm - 3:30pm COMPLIMENTARY LUNCH BUFFET